percona/portal-doc/docs/advisors/checks/mongodb-fcv-mismatch.md

 db.adminCommand( { setFeatureCompatibilityVersion: "6.0" } )
 ```

-For more information on FCV, please refer to [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/).
+For more information on FCV, see the [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/).